pwyf/ati/2018/agencies/world-bank-ida.md

 ---

-The World Bank-IDA has kept up its very good transparency levels but has been overtaken by the Asian Development Bank and the African Development Bank as the best performing development finance institution.
+The World Bank's International Development Association (World Bank-IDA) has kept up its very good transparency levels but has been overtaken by the Asian Development Bank and the African Development Bank as the best performing development finance institution.

-WB-IDA publishes on a quarterly basis.
+World Bank-IDA publishes to the IATI Registry on a quarterly basis.

-The WB-IDA publishes on most indicators in the IATI format, barring capital spend as well as reviews and evaluations.
+The World Bank-IDA publishes all indicators in the IATI format, barring capital spend.

-The WB-IDA performs well for all organisational and planning indicators.
+The World Bank-IDA performs well for all organisational and planning indicators.

+The World Bank-IDA scores below average within the very good category with regards to finance and budgets.
+The total organisation budget is provided for one year ahead only and capital spend information is not published to IATI nor in other formats.

+The World Bank-IDA performs well on all project attributes but project titles.
+The titles provided contain many acronyms making it difficult for external people to use this information.

-They are among the top 5 performers for joined-up development data.
+They are among the top five performers for joined-up development data.

-WB-IDA is further among the top 5 performers for the performance component.
-They have started publishing results data to IATI and also do comparatively well on objectives as well as pre-project impact appraisals.
-The review and evaluation documents provided in the IATI standard do not meet the definition of the indicator.
+World Bank-IDA is further among the top five performers for the performance component.
+It has started publishing results data to IATI and also does comparatively well on objectives as well as pre-project impact appraisals.
+The review and evaluation documents provided in the IATI Standard did not meet the definition of the indicator.
 But documents which meet the requirements are made available in other formats.

-The WB-IDA performs well on all project attributes but project titles.
-The titles provided contain many acronyms making it difficult for external people to use this information.

-The WB-IDA scores below average within the very good category with regards to finance and budgets.
-Capital spend information is not published to IATI and is not provided in other formats.

 ---